Visibility

 Most of your inbound comes from people already looking for you

-When inbound pipeline is all direct searches and referrals, earned visibility isn't working.
+When inbound pipeline is all direct searches and referrals, earned visibility isn't working (or doesn't exist).
 A brand with strong visibility in the right places generates inbound from buyers who found you through a third party before they went looking.

 Your brand isn't part of the conversations happening in your category